smXplorer/AlliGator/docs/source/alligator-version-history.rst

         + Added option to ignore differences in phasor frequencies in Phasor Graph >> Phasor Multiplication
         + Changed Phasor Plot calculation message to optional (only visible when "Verbose Mode" is on)
         + Set new Default Cursor Style to a more contrasted one
-        + Added "Pair Selected Plots" menu item in Lifetime & Other Parmeters graph to combine the Y axes of two plots into a single Y2 vs Y1 plot
+        + Added "Pair Selected Plots" menu item in Lifetime & Other Parameters graph to combine the Y axes of two plots into a single Y2 vs Y1 plot
         + Added option to enforce that the laser period used in fitting is identical to that of the Data Information
         + Added IRF Deconvolution option to use the IRF tail slope as selection criterion
         + Replaced outliers by zero in deconvolved IRFs